 The La Trobe Graduate Research School (GRS)

-We aim to ensure you receive high quality supervision and have access to a rich, well-rounded research education experience.
-We also function as an administrative hub for matters relating to candidature—including admissions, extensions, leave and examinations.
-We also support the work of supervisors and graduate research coordinators.
+We aim to ensure you receive high quality supervision and have access to a rich, well-rounded research education experience by supporting the work of supervisors and graduate research coordinators across the University.
+We also function as an administrative hub for matters relating to candidature—including admissions, leave and examinations.

 Research Education and Development (RED)